Sophie Carle

-Sophie Carle (born 7 June 1964 in Luxembourg City) is a Luxembourgish actress and singer mostly operating in France.
-She has appeared in several films, and represented Luxembourg in the 1984 Eurovision Song Contest with the song "100% d'amour".
-She was only the fourth native Luxembourgian to represent the country, after Camillo Felgen (1960 and 1962), Chris Baldo (1968) and Monique Melsen (1971).
+Sophie Carle (born 7 June 1964) is a Luxembourgish actress and singer mostly operating in France.
+She has appeared in several films, and represented Luxembourg in the Eurovision Song Contest 1984 with the song "100% d'amour".
+She was only the fourth native Luxembourger to represent the country, after Camillo Felgen (1960 and 1962), Chris Baldo (1968) and Monique Melsen (1971).